International Computer and Information Literacy Study 2013

 The video below demonstrates the After-School-Exercise module from the ICILS 2013 assessment.
 For this module, students set up an online collaborative workspace to share information and then selected and adapted information to create an advertising poster for an after-school exercise program.

 This module is copyright protected by IEA.
-It is not to be used for commercial purposes without express permission from IEA.
+It is not to be copied or distributed without express permission from IEA.

 Fraillon, J., Ainley, J., Schulz, W., Friedman, T., & Gebhardt, E. (2014).
 Preparing for life in a digital age: The IEA International Computer and Information Literacy Study international report.
 Cham: Springer.